 Instructions

-In a small microwave-safe bowl, melt the butter for 20-30 seconds until JUST melted.
+- In a small microwave-safe bowl, melt the unsalted butter (1 cup, i.e. 2 sticks) for 20-30 seconds until JUST melted.

-Add in white sugar and brown sugar and use a spatula to stir until combined (* do not use a mixer!).
-Add in eggs and vanilla, then mix.
-Next, add in baking soda, baking powder, and salt and mix again.
-Add in flour and mix until all the flour disappears into the dough.
+- Add in granulated sugar (½ cup) and light brown sugar (1 cup) and use a spatula to stir until combined (* do not use a mixer!).
+Add in eggs (2 large) and vanilla extract (1 tablespoon), then mix.
+Next, add in baking soda (1 teaspoon), baking powder (½ teaspoon), and salt (½ teaspoon) and mix again.
+Add in all-purpose flour (3 cups) and mix until all the flour disappears into the dough.

-Grease a 13×18" half sheet metal cookie cake pan (see notes below for alternate pans.
+- Grease a 13x18" half sheet metal cookie cake pan (see notes below for alternate pans.
 Although this cookie removes cleanly, if you are worried about it sticking, line the bottom and sides of the pan with parchment paper first.
 Press dough into an even layer in pan.

-Bake at 350 degrees for 16-18 minutes – do NOT overbake or your chocolate chip cookie cake will not be soft.
+- Bake at 350℉ for 16-18 minutes - do NOT overbake or your chocolate chip cookie cake will not be soft.
 You want the cookie cake to be slightly brown on the top and look slightly underbaked (my oven was perfect at 16 minutes).
 Remove from oven and place entire pan on a cooling rack.
 Allow the cookie cake to cool completely before removing.

 To Make Frosting: